 - Increased heart rate

 - Rapid breathing

 Even though anxiety can start in childhood, most people do not seek treatment for many years.
 When anxiety interferes with your day-to-day life, relationships, and work, it may be time to speak with a mental health professional or your doctor.
 With medications, talk therapy, and/or meditation and relaxation techniques, most people see great improvement in their symptoms.

 For more information

 Anxiety and Depression Association of America: adaa.org

 Stop, Breathe and Think

-The CAYAC Team at Connections serves Larimer County youth up through age 24, as well as their families.
+Child, Adolescent, and Young Adult Connections serves Larimer County youth up through age 24, as well as their families.
 Our goal is the early identification and treatment of mental health and substance use disorders that can affect health, happiness, family, and school.
-Call 970-221-3308; services by appointment.
+Call 970-221-3308 for information or to make an appointment.